 What immunizations are recommended for adults?

 When do you start giving flu shots?

 Flu vaccine is available from early fall until supplies are exhausted.

 Where can I get the flu shot?

 Information is available during flu season, from the Flu Hotline at 1-800-434-3358 or you may call the nearest office of your Health Division to get the times and dates of clinics in your area.

 How much does the flu shot cost?

 Medicare and Medicaid will cover the cost.
 Present your picture identification with current address along with your Medicare or Medicaid card.
-Otherwise, the cost of the flu shot is $16 for those able to pay.
+Otherwise, the cost of the flu shot for the 2014-2015 flu season is to be determined for those able to pay.